 - In the case of teams, the submission must be made by the team leader.
 The documentation should highlight the way the team collaborated on a common purpose and spell out the different contributions of team members.

-Teaching Statement template Guide for creating 3-minute videos
+Guidelines for writing a Teaching Statement Guide for creating 3-minute videos

-Submission must be made by the applicant using his/her login NUS User ID, and within the Faculty Submission Period determined by the applicant’s FTEC.
+Submission should be made using the University Teaching Awards Portal (UTAP) and must be made by the applicant using his/her login NUS User ID, within the Applicant Submission Period determined by the applicant’s FTEC.

 FTECs should prepare and submit a one-page citation (300 words) for each nomination, which makes a case for the applicant’s /team’s impact with reference to the award criteria.

-FTEC submission of nominated applications to UTEC should be made using Microsoft Sharepoint and the FTEC cover letter should be emailed to email@example.com
+FTEC submission of nominated applications to UTEC should be made using the University Teaching Awards Portal (UTAP) before the FTEC submission closing date.

 Back to Teaching Awards View Timeline and Selection Process